lapubell/random-string/README.md

 * `go get ...`
 * `go install`
 * now, when you run `randomString` your clipboard should have a 32 character random string

+## If you are wanting a hexadecimal instend of a big ol' random ASCII string

+Then just pass the `--hex` flag.
+Like this:

+`randomString --hex`